 On 7 October 2020, the IHFFC offered its services to the governments of the Republic of Armenia and the Republic of Azerbaijan with regard to the situation in Nagorno-Karabakh and also offered its services to the government of the Federal Democratic Republic of Ethiopia by a letter dated of 29 December 2020 with regard to recent developments in the Tigray region.
-Finally, in June 2021, the IHFFC offered its services to the government of the Republic of Yemen by offering its good offices regarding the respect of international humanitarian law.
-To date, no response from any of these States were provided to the IHFFC.
+In June 2021, the IHFFC offered its services to the government of the Republic of Yemen by offering its good offices regarding the respect of IHL.
+Finally, in March 2022, it proposed its services to the governments of the Russian Federation and of Ukraine and further calls upon both parties on 25 April 2022 to maintain and, where necessary, restore an attitude of respect for the Geneva Conventions and Additional Protocol I. To date, no response from any of these States were provided to the IHFFC.

 The States that have currently recognized the competence of the International Fact-Finding Commission are Algeria, Argentina, Australia, Austria, Belarus, Belgium, Bolivia, Bosnia-Herzegovina, Brazil, Bulgaria, Burkina Faso, Canada, Cape Verde, Chile, Colombia, Cook Islands, Costa Rica, Croatia, Cyprus, Czech Republic, Estonia, Democratic Republic of Congo, Denmark, Finland, Germany, Greece, Guinea, Hungary, Iceland, Ireland, Italy, Japan, Korea, Kuwait, Laos, Lesotho, Liechtenstein, Lithuania, Luxembourg, Macedonia, Madagascar, Mali, Malta, Malawi, Monaco, Mongolia, Montenegro, Namibia, Netherlands, New Zealand, Norway, Palestine, Panama, Paraguay, Poland, Portugal, Qatar, Romania, Rwanda, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Serbia, Seychelles, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Togo, Tonga, Trinidad and Tobago, Ukraine, United Arab Emirates, United Kingdom, and Uruguay.

-Judicial Mechanisms to Punish Grave Breaches of Humanitarian Law
+☞ Judicial Mechanisms to Punish Grave Breaches of International Humanitarian Law

-➔ Individual recourse; International Criminal Court; International Criminal Tribunals; International humanitarian law; Penal sanctions in humanitarian law; Universal jurisdiction; War crimes/Crimes against humanity
+➔ Human Rights Council ▸ Individual recourse ▸ International Criminal Court ▸ International Criminal Tribunals ▸ International humanitarian law ▸ Penal sanctions in humanitarian law ▸ Special Rapporteurs ▸ Universal jurisdiction ▸ War crimes/Crimes against humanity

 ➔ List of States Party to International Humanitarian Law and Human Rights Conventions (no. 2a)